MazenMohamed-0/E-Commerce-Distributed/README.md

 # 🛒 Distributed E-Commerce Microservices System

-A scalable and modular e-commerce application built using Node.js, Vue.js, MongoDB, Docker, and Kubernetes.
-The system follows a microservices architecture and supports authentication, product management, order processing, and a Vue-based frontend.
+A scalable and modular e-commerce application built using Node.js, React, MongoDB, Docker, and Kubernetes.
+The system follows a microservices architecture and supports authentication, product management, order processing, cart management, and a React-based frontend.

 ## 📁 Project Structure